anton-johansson/kubernetes-deployments/README.md

 * `cluster_name`
 * Hostnames of all hosts
 * The `network_interface` variable of the `nginx` hosts.
 This is required by `keepalived` to properly watch the network interfaces.

+## License

+This project is distributed under the [MIT license](https://opensource.org/licenses/MIT).